BiSSL: Enhancing the Alignment Between Self-Supervised Pretraining and Downstream Fine-Tuning via Bilevel Optimization: Abstract

 \section{Abstract}

-Models initialized from self-supervised pretraining may suffer from poor alignment with downstream tasks, reducing the extent to which subsequent fine-tuning can adapt pretrained features toward downstream objectives.
-To mitigate this, we introduce BiSSL, a novel bilevel training framework that enhances the alignment of self-supervised pretrained models with downstream tasks prior to fine-tuning.
-BiSSL acts as an intermediate training stage conducted after conventional self-supervised pretraining and is tasked with solving a bilevel optimization problem that incorporates the pretext and downstream training objectives in its lower- and upper-level objectives, respectively.
-This approach explicitly models the interdependence between the pretraining and fine-tuning stages within the conventional self-supervised learning pipeline, facilitating enhanced information sharing between them that ultimately leads to a model initialization better aligned with the downstream task.
+Models initialized from self-supervised pretraining may suffer from poor alignment with downstream tasks, limiting the extent to which subsequent fine-tuning can adapt relevant representations acquired during the pretraining phase.
+To mitigate this, we introduce BiSSL, a novel bilevel training framework that enhances the alignment of self-supervised pretrained models with downstream tasks by explicitly incorporating both the pretext and downstream tasks into a preparatory training stage prior to fine-tuning.
+BiSSL solves a bilevel optimization problem in which the lower-level adheres to the self-supervised pretext task, while the upper-level encourages the lower-level backbone to align with the downstream objective.
+The bilevel structure facilitates enhanced information sharing between the tasks, ultimately yielding a backbone model that is more aligned with the downstream task, providing a better initialization for subsequent fine-tuning.
 We propose a general training algorithm for BiSSL that is compatible with a broad range of pretext and downstream tasks.
-Using SimCLR and Bootstrap Your Own Latent to pretrain ResNet-50 backbones on the ImageNet dataset, we demonstrate that our proposed framework significantly improves accuracy on the vast majority of 12 downstream image classification datasets, as well as on object detection.
-Exploratory analyses alongside investigative experiments further provide compelling evidence that BiSSL enhances downstream alignment.
+We demonstrate that our proposed framework significantly improves accuracy on the vast majority of a broad selection of image-domain downstream tasks, and that these gains are consistently retained across a wide range of experimental settings.
+In addition, exploratory alignment analyses further underpin that BiSSL enhances downstream alignment of pretrained representations.